CMS Medicare Data · 5,426 Hospitals · Updated Apr 2026

 What is a Value Score?

-The Value Score is HospitalCosts' proprietary grading system that rates hospitals from A (best value) to F (worst value) based on three factors: price relative to the national average (40%), CMS quality star rating (40%), and patient outcome measures including mortality, safety, and readmission rates (20%).
+The Value Score is our proprietary grading system that rates hospitals from A (best value) to F (worst value) by combining three factors: price relative to the national average for the same procedures (40%), CMS overall quality star rating (40%), and patient outcome measures including mortality, safety of care, and readmission rates (20%).
+A hospital can charge above-average prices and still earn a good Value Score if its quality and outcomes are exceptional.
+The goal is to identify hospitals where you get the best care relative to what you pay.

 Where does this data come from?

-Hospital quality ratings come from CMS Care Compare (Hospital General Information).
-Payment data is derived from Medicare IPPS (Inpatient Prospective Payment System) data.
-Under the Hospital Price Transparency Rule, all US hospitals are legally required to publish their prices.
+Hospital quality ratings come from CMS Care Compare (Hospital General Information), which publishes star ratings based on over 40 quality measures.
+Payment data is derived from Medicare IPPS (Inpatient Prospective Payment System) claims data, which records what Medicare actually pays for each hospital stay.
+Under the Hospital Price Transparency Rule effective since 2021, all U.S. hospitals are legally required to publish their negotiated rates in machine-readable format.
+We aggregate and standardize this data to enable meaningful comparisons across hospitals.

 What do the prices represent?

-The prices shown are average total payments for inpatient stays, classified by DRG (Diagnosis Related Group).
-The "Total Payment" is the full charge, while "Medicare Pays" shows the Medicare portion.
-Actual costs may vary based on your insurance, length of stay, and complications.
+The prices shown are average total payments for inpatient hospital stays, classified by DRG (Diagnosis Related Group).
+Each DRG represents a specific type of procedure or diagnosis.
+"Total Payment" is the full amount paid to the hospital from all sources combined, while "Medicare Pays" shows the portion covered by Medicare.
+These are real payment amounts, not list prices or chargemaster rates.
+Your actual cost will vary based on your insurance plan, whether the hospital is in-network, length of stay, and any complications that arise during treatment.